H. Clay Gabler Scholar’s Program Award

 Purpose of the H. Clay Gabler Scholar’s Program Award

-The award winner will be announced at the 2023 conference in Indianapolis, IN.
-The theme for the 2023 AAAM Conference is Safety Today and the Future.
+The award winner will be announced at AAAM’s 2024 Annual Scientific Conference in Seoul, South Korea.
 We invite proposals that cover all aspects of the Haddon Matrix and the Five Pillars of the United Nations (UN) Decade of Action.
 We also encourage submissions that support the focus of our special interest groups: Automated Vehicles, Road Safety in Low- and Middle-Income Countries, Global Child & Youth Road Safety, and Motorcyclists’ Safety.
-Submissions in these areas are encouraged, although, given the organization’s multidisciplinary focus, the SPC welcomes submissions on diverse topic areas including emergency medicine, behavioral research, biomechanics, epidemiology, public policy, and road traffic safety engineering (vehicle or environment-based).
+Submissions in these areas are encouraged, although, given the organization’s multidisciplinary focus, the SPC welcomes submissions on diverse topic areas, including emergency medicine, behavioral research, biomechanics, epidemiology, public policy, and road traffic safety engineering (vehicle or environment-based).

 Applicants are encouraged to visit and explore AAAM’s website for more information on the organization.
 As a general guideline, proposed research covering any entry in the well-known Haddon Matrix will be considered provided that other eligibility criteria are met.